Twisted Fiber Bundle Codes over Group Algebras: Introduction

-The paper is structured as follows.
-In section \ref{prel}, we review the necessary background on group algebras, chain complexes, and CSS codes.
-In section \ref{construction}, we define the twisted fiber bundle construction and derive the chain-compatibility condition.
-Section \ref{isomorphsm} studies the invertible case and the relation to untwisted lifted-product codes.
-In section \ref{example}, we present explicit examples over \(\mathbb F_2[D_3]\) and compare the resulting twisted and untwisted code parameters.
-We conclude in section \ref{conclusion} with remarks on twisted fiber bundle code construction and an open problem.
-This paper contains two additional appendices, where we review the constructions of lifted product codes (Appendix C.) and fiber-bundle codes over a field $\mathbb{F}_2$ (Appendix D).
+The paper is organized as follows.
+Section~\ref{prel} reviews the necessary background on group algebras, chain complexes, and CSS codes.
+Section~\ref{construction} introduces the twisted fiber bundle construction and derives the associated chain-compatibility condition.
+Section~\ref{isomorphism} analyzes the case of invertible twists and explains its relation to untwisted lifted product codes.
+Section~\ref{example} presents explicit examples over \(\mathbb F_2[D_3]\) and compares the parameters of the resulting twisted and untwisted codes.
+Detailed computations of the code parameters \([[n,k,d]]\) for both the untwisted code and the code with all singular twists are given in Appendix~C. Section~\ref{conclusion} concludes with remarks on the twisted fiber bundle code construction and an open problem.
+Finally, Appendix~D reviews lifted product codes, while Appendix~E reviews fiber bundle codes over the field \(\mathbb F_2\).